Hauteclere/SheCodesDRF2023Supplementary/DRF_structure/DRF_structure.md

 ## JSON
 This is the last acronym for today, I promise.
 It stands for **J**ava**S**cript **O**bject **N**otation, but don't let that *Javascript* word fool you - JSON is actually used almost universally as a way to transfer data.

 When we're manipulating objects in Python, they're stored in our computer's memory as `0`'s and `1`'s.
 The Python interpreter has it's own way of storing and manipulating them, but this format is unique to Python.
-Your web browser doesn't run Python, so if we sent these objects over to it as-is, it wouldn't understand us.
+Your font-end app won't run Python, so if we sent these objects over to it as-is, it wouldn't understand us.

 Instead, we need to convert the data into a format that is simple enough to send over-the-wire, and clear enough that it can be read by both humans and computers.
 JSON is this.